FantasticFiasco/serilog-sinks-http/README.md

 }
 ```

+### Typical use case

+Producing log events is only half the story.
+Unless you are consuming them in a matter that benefits you in development or operations, there is really no need to produce them in the first place.

+Integration with [Elastic Stack](https://www.elastic.co/products) (formerly know as ELK, an acronym for Elasticsearch, Logstash and Kibana) is powerful beyond belief, but there are many alternatives to get the log events into Elasticsearch.

+#### Send log events to Elasticsearch

+The log events can be sent directly to Elasticsearch using [Serilog.Sinks.Elasticsearch](https://github.com/serilog/serilog-sinks-elasticsearch).
+In this case you've solved your problem without using this sink, and all is well in the world.

+#### Send log events to Logstash

+If you would like to send the log events to Logstash for further processing instead of sending them directly to Elasticsearch, this sink in combination with the [Logstash HTTP input plugin](https://www.elastic.co/blog/introducing-logstash-input-http-plugin) is the perfect match for you.
+It is a much better solution than having to install [Filebeat](https://www.elastic.co/products/beats/filebeat) on all your instances, mainly because it involves fewer moving parts.

 ### Install via NuGet

 If you want to include the HTTP POST sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/Serilog.Sinks.Http/).